omari20/marketing_campaign/README.md

 5. Total Conversions
 6. Total Conversions Value ($)

-## 3.0 Detailed Process
-The paragraphs below goes into greater detail about how the data pipeline was created, transformed and loaded into the visualization tool.

-### 3.0.1 Building The Data Pipeline
-Power My Analytics (PMA) is the platform used to store all campaign data.
-The

-### Possible Enhancement
+### 2.0.2 Enhancements
+- Create weekly Email/MS Teams notifications to notify stakeholders of reports
-Notify stakeholders via email when a KPI has been met
+- Create triggers to notify stakeholders when a KPI target has been met